-Our Tour of the House of Waterford Crystal in Ireland
+Our Tour Of The House of Waterford Crystal

 The shimmer on the street below our hotel window betrayed a light drizzle that had dampened the City of Waterford.
 The House of Waterford Crystal was a short walk from the Granville Hotel so we were not deterred by the weather but set out on foot to check out the world-famous crystal manufacturer.

 Immediately that we entered the front end of the business, we were bedazzled by the shimmering surfaces of so much crystal.
 The ceiling of the showroom, alone, was hung with dozens of elaborate chandeliers.

 While waiting for our guided tour of the workings of the factory, Bob and I passed the time perusing hundreds of pieces of crystal for sale in the retail store and on display in the showroom.
 The workmanship was outstanding, and the price tags sky high.
 Here, you see us reflected in a massive mirror that is edged with hundreds of individually cut crystal pieces.

 Later, on the tour, we came across the frame of another similar mirror as it was being assembled.

 The House of Waterford Crystal features the largest collection of the world’s most coveted crystal right there in the opulent retail store.
 I love coloured glass so was immediately drawn to the vibrant vases and bowls that so sharply contrasted the clear crystal of most of the other pieces.

 The artistry of the pieces ranged from delicate and diminutive…